BeamDC/Bomb_Party_Bot/README.md

 # Bomb_Party_Bot
-A bot made to play the JKLM game Bomb Party also my reason to figure out machine learning
+A bot made to play the JKLM game Bomb Party

 # Todo
 - get the values of the bomb